Hazem-Soliman-dev/CRM-Dashboard_Full-Stack/README.md

 2. Review API documentation in `backend/README.md`
 3. Check server logs for detailed error messages
 4. Verify environment variables are set correctly

+## 🪄 Fallback: Split Repositories

+If you prefer hosting the backend outside of Vercel:
+1. Move the `backend/` directory into its own repository and add a Dockerfile or Procfile for your target platform (Render/Railway/Fly).
+2. Reuse the same `env.example` file—only `VITE_API_BASE_URL` in the frontend needs to point to the hosted API (e.g. `https://api.example.com/api/v1`).
+3. In Vercel, remove the `/api/*` route and deploy only the frontend workspace.
+All REST calls will proxy to the remote backend via the configured `VITE_API_BASE_URL`.

 ## 🎯 Next Steps